libxsmm/libxsmm/README.md

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 In C++, a type `libxsmm_mmfunction<type>` can be used to instantiate a functor rather than making a distinction for the numeric type in `libxsmm_?mmdispatch`.
 Similarly in FORTRAN, when calling the generic interface (`libxsmm_mmdispatch`) the given `LIBXSMM_?MMFUNCTION` is dispatched such that `libxsmm_call` can be used to actually perform the function call using the PROCEDURE POINTER wrapped by `LIBXSMM_?MMFUNCTION`.
 Beside of dispatching code, one can also call a specific kernel (e.g., `libxsmm_dmm_4_4_4`) using the prototype functions included for statically generated kernels.

 ## Interface for Convolutions
-In order to achive best small convolution performance for CNN on SIMD architectures a specific datalayout has to be used.
+In order to achieve best performance with small convolutions for CNN on SIMD architectures, a specific data layout has to be used.
 As this layout depends on several architectural parameters, the goal of LIBXSMM interface is to hide this complexity from the user by providing copy-in and copy-out routines.
 These happen on custom datatype which themselves are later bound to a convolution operation.
 The interface is available for C.